SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 31 March, 2023 at 15:32:55
+# Last Refreshed - 01 April, 2023 at 07:32:44
 The Latest Activity was a VirtualRide -

 <b>Zwift - R.G.V. in France</b>

 which happened on 30 March, 2023 at 17:46:45

-Which is 0 years, 0 months, 0 days, 21 hours and 46 minutes since the last refresh!
+Which is 0 years, 0 months, 1 days, 13 hours and 45 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/8804041937